LukeGrahamLandry/franca/backend/README.md

   - all: load float constants from memory (instead of using int immediate + fmov)
   - arm: bit field immediate to load int more constants in a single instruction
   - amd: negating floats by xoring from memory
+  - amd: use spilled floats directly from memory

 ## Qbe License